Arizona Cardinals vs. Minnesota Vikings NFL Week 2 Odds, Plays and Insights for September 19, 2021

 Vikings stats and trends

-- Minnesota won six games against the spread last season, while failing to cover 10 times.
+- Minnesota covered six times in 16 chances against the spread last season.

-- The Vikings were an underdog by 4.5 points or more four times last year, and covered the spread in two of those matchups.
+- The Vikings had an ATS record of 3-3 when playing as at least 3.5-point underdogs last year.

-- In Minnesota's games last year, the combined scoring went over the point total 11 times.
+- In Minnesota's games last season, the combined scoring went over the point total 11 times.

-- Minnesota was 5-8 against the spread and 6-7 overall last season when the team notched more than 22.9 points.
+- When Minnesota recorded more than 22.9 points last year, it was 5-8 against the spread and 6-7 overall.

-- In games that Minnesota churned out over 351.9 yards last year, the team was 5-8 against the spread and 6-7 overall.
+- In games that Minnesota totaled over 351.9 yards last season, the team was 5-8 against the spread and 6-7 overall.

-- The Vikings turned the ball over two more times (23 total) than the Cardinals forced turnovers (21) last season.
+- Last year the Vikings turned the ball over 23 times, two more than the Cardinals' takeaways (21).

 Cardinals Top Players